m-abdelwahab/sleeping-better-at-night-talk-notes/README.md

 <!-- show example of output of applitools -->

-Here's an example of a form component that will be tested using Applitools
+Here's an example of a form component that will be tested using Applitools:

 ![applitools-before](./assets/applitools.png)

 Applitools uses AI to detect any changes UI changes compared to the original version and will highlight the inconsistencies and their cause.

+Here is the result of the above Applitools testing:

 ![applitools-after](./assets/aplitools-after.png)